PPMTFPlus/PPMTFPlus/README.md

 $ git clone https://github.com/PPMTFPlus/PPMTFPlus
 ```

-3. Build a docker image.
+3. Build a docker image and start.
 ```
 $ cd PPMTFPlus
+$ docker compose build
-$ docker-compose up -d --build
+$ docker-compose up -d
 ```

 4. Attach to the docker container.
 ```
-$ docker-compose exec ppmtfplus bash
+$ docker compose exec ppmtfplus bash --login
 ```

-PPMTF repository is cloned in /opt folder.
+PPMTFPlus repository is cloned in /opt folder.
 Files can be shared between a host system and the docker container by putting the files in /share folder.

 5. Run our code (NOTE: it may take one hour or so depending on the running environment).
 ```